Ancastal/biomedical-wmt-agents/README.md

 ## Project Structure

-- main.py: The entry point for the project.
+- `main.py`: The entry point for the project.
 Loads environment variables and initializes the translation crew.
-- translation_tasks.py: Defines tasks for biomedical text translation.
+- `translation_tasks.py`: Defines tasks for biomedical text translation.
-- translation_agents.py: Contains agent definitions used to perform translations.
+- `translation_agents.py`: Contains agent definitions used to perform translations.
-- crew.py: Manages the crew of agents working on translation tasks.
+- `crew.py`: Manages the crew of agents working on translation tasks.
-- pyproject.toml: Defines the project dependencies and build configurations.
+- `pyproject.toml`: Defines the project dependencies and build configurations.

 ## How To Cite